m-a-t-s/python-tut/questions-answers/working-examples.md

 - **Data Preparation:** Converts user-item interactions into a sparse matrix.
 - **Model Training:** Uses Nearest Neighbors to find similar users/products.
 - **Recommendation Function:** Retrieves product recommendations based on user similarity.

----

-These questions and answers provide a comprehensive journey from basic to advanced Python concepts, each designed to deepen your understanding and skills.